koustavchandra/gwforge/docs/source/noise.md

 gps-start-time = 1893024018
 duration = 86400
 ```
-by providing Dictionary of PSD files to use.
+by providing a Dictionary of PSD files to use.